 - Track 8-5Management and Drug Treatment of Hypertension in pregnancy

 High blood pressure, which is also called hypertension, increases the risk of developing many serious health problems, including heart disease, stroke, and kidney disease.
 Evaluation and Treatment of High Blood Pressure recommendations have defined “hypertension” as a BP of ≥140/90 mm Hg.
 The risk of cardiovascular disease in the patient with hypertension can be greatly reduced with effective antihypertensive therapy.
 Maintaining normal body weight, following a proper diet plan, exercising regularly, avoiding high-sodium content foods, limited alcohol consumption and appropriate medications as prescribed by the doctor may lead to a controlled and manageable blood pressure account.
-Also monitoring the blood pressure regularly may prevent hypertension and reduce the risk of high blood pressure-related health problems.

 - Track 10-1Etiology of renal failure